The Princess Donna was built in 1934. Just imagine the stories she could tell....

 These boats were one of the first tourist attractions in the state and people came from all over the country for a boat ride and to view the beautiful pristine natural springs.
 At the time, Silver Springs was perhaps the most successful and elaborately displayed single tourist attractions in America.

 She’s powered by an electric motor just like she was in 1934.
 At one time this wood boat had 15 sister ships.
-They were all being phased out in 1961 for aluminum boats that still operate to this day at Silver Springs Florida.
-Sadly, our boat is the only operational early circa boat remaining.
+They were all being phased out in 1961 for aluminum boats that a few still operate to this day at Silver Springs Florida.
+Our boat is the only operational early circa boat remaining.